HarryAllen1/jhstsa.org/pages/events/Audio-Podcasting.md

 # Audio Podcasting

 ::: warning Event Update
 First names can now be used in the podcast.
+The on-site semifinal round will now upload audio instead of an interview.
 :::

 Participants use digital audio technology to create original content for a podcast piece that addresses the annual theme.
 The podcast must feature high level storytelling techniques, voice acting, and folly sound effects; the full entry must include documentation of the podcast development process and elements.
 Semifinalists participate in an interview.